Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Two of Aquabrass' finishes.
 Brushed and Polished Stainless Steel are identified as "native" finishes.

-These are not applied coatings, but the stainless steel material of the faucet buffed, and polished or brushed to an attractive finish.
+These are not applied coatings but the stainless steel material of the faucet, polished or brushed to an attractive finish.

 Electroplating